Tailings Management

 Teck’sTailings Facilities

-We also have non-operated joint venture interests with tailings facilities at Antamina in Peru and Fort Hills in Alberta.
+Teck also has non-operated joint venture interests with an operating tailings facility at Antamina in Peru, and an inactive tailings facility at the legacy NorthMet mine in the U.S.

 Download a full list of the tailings facilities Teck manages, including information on construction type and location.